emasontech/sentry-my-customer-backend/README.md

 Step 5: Go to http://localhost:3000

-You will get 404 error page at this point you are ready to work cheers!!
+You will get documentation page at this point you are ready to work cheers!!

 #### Creating a pull request

 Run <code>git branch</code> It should show that you are on your current branch

 After implementing your task